thi-ng/blog/2016/20160105-evolutionary-failures.md

 Clojure functions below (using various pieces of the [thi.ng/geom](https://thi.ng/geom) library), then rendered in [Blender](https://www.blender.org/).
-Instead of using the regular sphere distance function, the “sd-nested-sphere” function re-interpretes & warps the space _within_ the sphere, using the modulo of the distance and some arbitrary step value, and thus creates the strange repetitions.
+Instead of using the regular sphere distance function, the "sd-nested-sphere" function re-interpretes & warps the space _within_ the sphere, using the modulo of the distance and some arbitrary step value, and thus creates the strange repetitions.
 The fractured patterns on the surface are sampling artifacts, caused by the voxel grid itself, with the